magland/todo/README.md

 ---

+- [ ] Neurosift: PSTH button even when units is not in standard place.
+Pop up with message that they should select a TimeIntervals.
+Same with TimeAlignedSeries

 - [ ] Neurosift: Dendro tab

 - [ ] Dendro: figure out how to support projects with very large number of files/jobs